 The Committee shall hold such regular or special meetings as its members deem necessary or appropriate.

-The Committee shall have full access to all books, records, facilities and personnel of the Company as deemed necessary or appropriate by any member of the Committee to discharge the responsibilities hereunder, including human resources, legal counsel or other personnel assisting in the preparation of the CD&A for the Company's filings with the SEC.
+The Committee shall have full access to all books, records, facilities and personnel of the Company as deemed necessary or appropriate by any member of the Committee to discharge the responsibilities hereunder, including human resources, legal counsel or other personnel assisting in the preparation of the CD&A for inclusion in the Company's filings with the SEC.
 The Committee shall have the authority to obtain, at the expense of the Company, advice and assistance from internal or external legal, accounting or other advisors and consultants.
-The Committee shall also have sole authority to retain and terminate any such external legal, accounting or other advisors and consultants, including any compensation consultant, to assist in the evaluation of director, chief executive officer or senior executive compensation (each an "Advisor").
+The Committee shall also have sole authority to retain, oversee, and terminate any such external legal, accounting or other advisors and consultants, including any compensation consultant, to assist in the evaluation of director, chief executive officer or senior executive compensation (each an "Advisor").
 The Committee shall have the sole authority to approve any such Advisor's reasonable fees and other retention terms, all at the Company’s expense.
 The Committee shall evaluate whether any Advisor retained or to be retained by it has any conflict of interest in accordance with Item 407(e)(3)(iv) of Regulation S-K promulgated under the Securities Act of 1933, as amended from time to time.

 To implement the Committee's purpose and policies, the Committee shall be charged with the following duties and responsibilities, with the understanding, however, that the Committee may supplement and, except as otherwise required by applicable law or the requirements of Nasdaq, deviate from these activities as appropriate under the circumstances:

 - Overall Compensation Strategy and Policies.
-The Committee shall be responsible for reviewing, modifying (as needed) and approving (or, if it deems appropriate, making recommendations to the full Board) regarding the overall compensation strategy and policies for the Company, including:
+The Committee shall be responsible for reviewing, modifying (as needed) and approving (or, if it deems appropriate, making recommendations to the full Board) the overall compensation strategy and policies for the Company, including:

-- evaluating (including, if it deems appropriate, with the input of some or all of the other members of the Board) risks associated with and potential consequences of the Company's compensation policies and practices, as applicable to all employees of the Company, and assessing whether risks and consequences arising from the Company's compensation policies and practices for its employees, as may be mitigated by any other compensation policies and practices, are reasonably likely to have a material adverse effect on the Company;
+- evaluating annually (including, if it deems appropriate, with the input of some or all of the other members of the Board) risks associated with and potential consequences of the Company's compensation policies and practices, as applicable to all employees of the Company, and assessing whether risks and consequences arising from the Company's compensation policies and practices for its employees, as may be mitigated by any other compensation policies and practices, are reasonably likely to have a material adverse effect on the Company;

 - evaluating the efficacy of the Company's compensation policy and strategy in achieving expected benefits to the Company and otherwise furthering the Committee's policies.